CricketBr/Crickets-Shorthand-Site/swem-systematic-speed-course.md

 # Swem's Systematic Speed Course for Advanced Writers

-By Charles Lee Swem, Offical Reproter, Supreme Court, State of New York
+By Charles Lee Swem, Offical Reporter, Supreme Court, State of New York
 Appendix to Gregg Speed Building

 [PDF of Original Text](systematic-speed-course-for-advanced-writers-swem.pdf)